lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 	 * New value must be a ping to the role desired
 	 * Default value: @everyone
  * challonge
-	 * Specifies the challonge subdomain to check for tournaments
+	 * Specifies the Challonge subdomain to check for tournaments
 	 * Necessary for Challonge integration
 	 * Default Value:
  * prefix-lizard